rmtwrld/remoteworld/README.md

 npm install
 ```
 ### Configuring environments
-You need to configure environment variables for to run the server for that create a `.env` file in the root directory and copy the below content to it
+You need to configure environment variables for to run the development server for that create a `.env` file in the root directory and copy the below content to it

 ```
-SECRET_KEY=SOME$SUPER%SECRET*KEY007
 DEBUG=True
-DATABASE_ENGINE=django.db.backends.sqlite3
-DATABASE_NAME=db.sqlite3
 ```

 ### Running migrations